Dynamical Complexity and $K$-Theory of $L^p$ Operator Crossed Products: Quantitative -theory

 There are canonical homomorphisms for $0<\varepsilon\leq\varepsilon'<\frac{1}{20}$, $0\leq r\leq r'$, and $1\leq N\leq N'$, which we may think of as relaxation of control maps or inclusion maps.

 If $e$ is an $(\varepsilon,r,N)$-idempotent in a unital filtered Banach algebra $A$, then we may apply the holomorphic functional calculus to get an idempotent $c_0(e)\in A$.
 This gives us a group homomorphism Also, every $(\varepsilon,r,N)$-invertible is actually invertible so we have a group homomorphism given by $[u]_{\varepsilon,r,N}\mapsto[u]$.
 We sometimes refer to these homomorphisms as comparison maps.
+These homomorphisms allow us to pass from quantitative $K$-theory to standard $K$-theory.
+To pass from standard $K$-theory to quantitative $K$-theory, we may use the following two propositions.

 \begin{prop}\cite[Proposition 3.20]{Chung1} \leavevmode \begin{enumerate} \item Let $A$ be a filtered $L^p$ operator algebra.
 Let $f$ be an idempotent in $M_n(\tilde{A})$, and let $0<\varepsilon<\frac{1}{20}$.
 Then there exist $r\geq 0$ and $[e]\in K_0^{\varepsilon,r,||f||+1}(A)$ with $e$ an $(\varepsilon,r,||f||+1)$-idempotent in $M_n(\tilde{A})$ such that $c_0([e])=[f]$ in $K_0(A)$. \item Let $A$ be a filtered $L^p$ operator algebra.
 Let $u$ be an invertible element in $M_n(\tilde{A})$, and let $0<\varepsilon<\frac{1}{20}$.
 Then there exist $r\geq 0$ and $[v]\in K_1^{\varepsilon,r,||u||+||u^{-1}||+1}(A)$ with $v$ an $(\varepsilon,r,||u||+||u^{-1}||+1)$-invertible in $M_n(\tilde{A})$ such that $c_1([v])=[u]$ in $K_1(A)$. \end{enumerate} \end{prop}